-Andalusite is an alumina-silicate raw material used principally in the manufacture of heat resistant refractory bricks.
+Andalusite is an alumina-silicate raw material used principally in the manufacture of heat resistant refractory products.
 When andalusite is produced, unlike many other refractory raw materials, costly calcining is not required.
 Typical physical/chemical characteristics of the Peruvian andalusite are 59% Al2O3 and Fe2O3 0.80%.

 On firing refractory raw materials containing andalusite, high strength mullite is formed, resulting in the superior qualities of . . .